 Have you noticed that your child is complaining of stomach pain and headaches?
 Or perhaps they seem tired and irritable despite getting the correct amount of sleep?
 Perhaps these things are simply coincidental, but maybe they’re not.
 Did you know that even children suffer from anxiety disorder?
 In fact, the most common mental health condition in children is anxiety disorder.
 If you are sensing that there may be something else going on, keep reading.

 Our Personal Journey With Child Anxiety Disorder

 My son was diagnosed with Generalized Anxiety Disorder at the age of 7.
-The combination of physical, emotional, and behavioral symptoms he was displaying at both home and school led us to seek out a professional diagnosis and treatment plan.
-We used cognitive behavioral therapy methods to help him learn how the feelings he was experiencing would give him clues that his body was in severe “fight or flight” mode.
+The combination of physical, emotional, and behavioral symptoms he displayed at both home and school-led us to seek out a professional diagnosis and treatment plan.
+We used cognitive behavioral therapy methods to help him learn how his feelings would give him clues that his body was in severe “fight or flight” mode.
 We wanted him to learn that he had the power to use coping strategies to make better decisions on how to tackle his anxiety.

 While having coping strategies in place is necessary, it is not a quick fix.
 We have had to be committed to the plan and process by working together with doctors and professional mental health practitioners to help my son learn lifelong skills.
 Some of the behavioral techniques that we use daily in our home include modeling appropriate behaviors, role-playing, and relaxation techniques such as meditation and prayer.

 What We Decided Was Best for Our Son

 Eventually, after much deliberation with medical professionals, we did use medication to treat some major symptoms that he was experiencing during a family move.
 However, this was a short period, and the medication was used in conjunction with psychotherapy and under strict oversight by a physician.